BioloGIS-DQ/website/README.md

-# BioloGIS blog
+# BioloGIS blog Readme

-Hi there this is the repo for all the code realted to the BioloGIS website - Blog MAde with love with Pelican¨and Elegant themes
+Hi there.
+This is the repo for all the code and output html files and resources realted to the BioloGIS website - Blog.

+All the content was made by me.
+Implementerd with Pelican and the Elegant Theme.

+Made with love
 DQ